-- 1. Remove the two screw (M2x4) on the power-adapter port-bracket that secures the power-adapter port to the system board. - 2.
-Remove the power-adapter port-bracket from the system board. - 3.
+- 1. Remove the two screw (M2x4) on the power-adapter port-bracket that secures the power-adapter port to the palm-rest and keyboard assembly. - 2.
+Remove the power-adapter port-bracket from the power-adapter port. - 3.
 Disconnect the power-adapter port-cable from the system board. - 4.
 Lift the power-adapter port, along with its cable, off the palm-rest and keyboard assembly.